seanwestfall/templatehaskell/draft2.md

 ```bash
 Prelude Language.Haskell.TH> let myExp :: Q Exp; myExp = runQ [| 1 + 2 |]
 ```
-`myExp` contains the AST expression (notice the `Q Exp` type, more on this later) -- now lets use the splice brackets to return it back to haskell:
+`myExp` contains the AST expression (notice the `Q Exp` type, more on this later) -- now lets use the splice brackets, `$( ... )`, to return it back to haskell:
 ```bash
 Prelude Language.Haskell.TH> $(myExp)
 3
 ```
 Ta da, you converted concrete haskell to AST and back again.

-Now lets try out the splice brackets on some thing slightly more sophisticated: the fibonacci numbers using zipWith:
+Now lets try this on some thing slightly more sophisticated: the fibonacci sequence using zipWith:
 ```haskell
 let fibs :: [Integer]
     fibs = 0 : 1 : zipWith (+) fibs (tail fibs)